DeepLocalization: Landmark-based Self-Localization with Deep Neural Networks: Method

-We present a deep neural network architecture that receives the measurements of the current time-step $t$ and the map landmarks from $t-1$ as input to predict the pose offset between the previous and current time-step.
-The idea is to learn the relation between measurements and map landmarks to regress the vehicle's pose offset.
+We present a deep neural network architecture that receives the measurements of the current time step $t$ and the map landmarks from $t-1$ as input to predict the pose offset between the previous and current time step.
+The idea is to learn the relation between measurements and map landmarks.
 The proposed mapping is parameterized by $\theta$ and is given by:

 Note that we have 2-axis of translation and 1-axis of rotation in our problem, which is a common way of describing an agent's pose~\cite{thrun2005probabilistic}.
-Based on the output of $f_{\theta}$ and the previous vehicle's pose, we can obtain the current pose.
+Based on the output of $f_{\theta}$ and the previous vehicle's pose $\mathbf{p}_{t-1}$, we can obtain the current pose $\mathbf{p}_{t}$.
 This is described by: